 Amateur Photographer verdict

-The Z 50 manages to preserve the look, styling and excellent handling characteristics of the Z 6 and Z 7 in a lighter and more compact body.- Compatible with wide range of excellent lenses
+The Z50 II manages to preserve the look, styling and excellent handling characteristics of the Z 6 and Z 7 in a lighter and more compact body.- Impressive image quality, especially raw

 - Lacks in body image stabilisation

-The Nikon Z50 is a 5 star camera and includes many features that will impress the portrait shooter like a tilting touchscreen, 11fps burst mode, and a 20.9MP APS-C sensor.
-The Nikon Z50 is compatibile Nikon’s range of Z-Mount lenses, and in their current Nikkor Z mount lens collection Nikon have three DX format lenses and 26 FX format mirrorless lenses that are still compatible with the DX sensor.
-You can also use F mount lenses with a FTZ adapter, giving you more options when it comes to lens choice.
+The Nikon Z50 II is a 5-star camera and includes many features that will impress the portrait shooter, like a tilting touchscreen, 11fps burst mode, and a 20.9MP APS-C sensor.
+The Nikon Z50 II is compatible with Nikon’s range of Z-Mount lenses, and in their current Nikkor Z mount lens collection, Nikon have three DX format lenses and 26 FX format mirrorless lenses that are still compatible with the DX sensor.
+You can also use F-mount lenses with a FTZ adapter, giving you more options when it comes to lens choice.
+There is, however, a limited range of native DX Z-mount lenses.

-The Nikon Z50 will appeal to beginners and enthusiasts wanting to progress with their photography without having to cost a fortune.
-In our 2019 review we found the electronic viewfinder and responsive touchscreen to enhance the shooting experience, and was impressed by the 11fps continuous shooting and responsive autofocus system.
+The Nikon Z50 II will appeal to beginners and enthusiasts wanting to progress with their photography without having to cost a fortune.
+In our review, we found the electronic viewfinder and responsive touchscreen to enhance the shooting experience, and were impressed by the 11fps continuous shooting and responsive autofocus system.

 Amateur Photographer verdict

-The A7R IV is an incredibly powerful mirrorless camera that sets a new benchmark.
+The A7R V is an incredibly powerful mirrorless camera that sets a new benchmark.
 The resolution may be overkill for many amateurs but pros will likely be tempted.- Incredible 61MP image resolution

 - Excellent AF system